sqlxpert/stay-stopped-aws-rds-aurora/README.md

 ### Stay-Stopped: Queue Before Lambda

 Stay-Stopped requires only one Lambda function, but inserts an SQS queue between EventBridge and Lambda.
-The Lambda function never waits for the database.
+Waiting occurs outside the Lambda function.
 SQS counts up toward a
 [message [in]visibility timeout](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html),
 making it possible to periodically retry the Lambda function, with the original EventBridge event message, until the return value indicates success.